tylerthomasallen/docs/src/pages/exports/query-api.md

 # Query API

+!!! protip "Getting started"
-For beginners to this API, we strongly suggest you check out our [Query Recipe Book](/pages/exports/query-recipe-book.md).
+  For newcomers to this API, we strongly suggest you check out our [Query Recipe Book](/pages/exports/query-recipe-book.md).
 It has screenshots of Dashboard visualizations, accompanied by what queries you need to make to pull the same data.
 It's a quick way to get up and running with this API.

 An HTTP API usable for programmatically querying pre-aggregated analytics.
 It can be used to fetch any of the same information displayed on nearly any the Branch dashboard, without accessing the Dashboard itself.